Saturday, June 25, 2011

 TMNT (Vol. 1) #8 is one of my all-time favorite issues of Mirage’s original TMNT volume, so this sequel had a lot to live up to.
 In all respects, it’s a very good follow-up and just a heck of a lot of visual fun, as the Turtles are pitted against dinosaurs and monsters galore.
 Jim Lawson loves his dinosaurs, after all (check out his series “Paleo” for proof of that), and he really draws the heck out of the terrible thunder lizards in this story.
 Ryan Brown’s inking along with Steve Bissette’s and Eric Talbot’s toning do a great job in making the Cretaceous period look properly swampy and steamy (particularly for the two-page spread on 11-12).

 The first volume of Tales of the TMNT features my favorite of all of Lawson’s different styles, though you can begin to see his aesthetic change some more with this final issue.
 He starts employing the “little black dots for eyes” thing that I honestly cannot stand, though it’s mercifully inconsistent.
-His April, on the other hand, actually looks really good even with that stupid 80s perm.
+His April, on the other hand, actually looks really good even with that stupid '80s perm.
 This is one of the few times I’ve ever seen the classic-style Mirage April drawn in a manner that wasn’t repulsive.
-As to why she’s black, I have no idea.

 Despite a luxurious 36 pages, “The Return of Savanti Romero” zooms by awfully quick, which may have been the fault of the numerous one and two-page splashes and spreads.
 Even so, it’s still a solid story and just as iconic to the returning duo of Renet and Savanti as their original appearance.